Always Together

 Always Together is a 1947 American comedy film directed by Frederick de Cordova and written by I. A. L. Diamond, Henry Ephron and Phoebe Ephron.
 The film stars Robert Hutton, Joyce Reynolds, Cecil Kellaway, Ernest Truex, Don McGuire and Ransom M. Sherman.
 The film was released by Warner Bros. on December 10, 1947.

 Plot

-A millionaire on his deathbed leaves a million dollars to Jane Barker, a film addict who believes life is like the movies.
+A millionaire on his deathbed leaves $1 million to Jane Barker, a film addict who believes life is like the movies.
 Jane gets married without telling her new husband about the inheritance.
-The millionaire gets better and wants his million dollars back.
-Throughout the film Jane dreams her experiences are taking place in movies with real movie stars.
+The millionaire gets better, and he wants his $1 million back.
+Throughout the film, Jane dreams her experiences are taking place in movies with real movie stars.